By-election results 2019: LDF's Mani C Kappan wins Pala constituency by over 2000 votes

 Chhattisgarh: Dantewada

 Both the Congress and the BJP are eyeing victory in the Naxal-affected Dantewada seat.
-The candidate of ruling Congress party is currently ahead after seventh round of counting.
+After concluding the 15th round of counting, Congress continues to dominate Dantewada bypoll with over 1,400 votes.
 Devati Karma was leading by 6,101 votes.

 Around 60% polling was recorded in Maoist-affected Dantewada assembly by-poll of Chhattisgarh on Monday.
-In the 2018 assembly election, the constituency had recorded a voter turnout of 60.67 per cent while it was 62.03 per cent in 2013 assembly election.
+In the 2018 assembly election, the constituency had recorded a voter turnout of 60.67 percent while it was 62.03 percent in 2013 assembly election.

 Tripura: Badharghat: